-I also found that these extremes were very much present in everyday language, mainly as expressions of boundaries, using words like 'inside', 'from the outside', 'stay' or 'go', 'us' or 'them', 'community' and 'individuality'.
+I also found that these extremes present in everyday language mainly as expressions of boundaries using words like 'inside,' 'from the outside,' 'stay' or 'go,' 'us' or 'them,' 'community' and 'individuality.'

-When I looked outside from the portable cabin, I could see as far as the dyke, behind which lies the Waddensea.
-My eyes were not stopped by anything except for the field fence of the piece of land I was on.
+There was a small field fence outside my cabin.
+Beyond the fence was a dyke, behind which was the Waddensea.
 The fence, as a symbolic image, fit with what I was working on.
 It functions as a symbol of protection as well as entrapment.
 It is a boundary in itself, dividing private from public land (see Image 3).